Shows

 Installation view of TAO HUI’s Hardworking, 2023-24, video: 12 min 43 sec, in "In the Land Beyond Living" at Tai Kwun Contemporary, Hong Kong, 2024.
 Courtesy the artist and Tai Kwun Contemporary.

 With four major works, “In the Land Beyond Living” was not an extensive exhibition.
 Yet the video installations succeeded in showcasing Tao Hui’s poignant observations of the emotions and psychology surrounding social identities in contemporary China.
-Combining fraught subject matter with surreal and absurd stylistic choices, Tao Hui’s exhibition has the potential to resonate with a range of audiences while setting forth a sardonic reminder that the world is but a vast performance.
+Combining fraught subject matter with surreal and absurd stylistic choices, Tao Hui’s exhibition had the potential to resonate with a range of audiences while setting forth a sardonic reminder that the world is but a vast performance.

-Annabel Preston is assistant editor at ArtAsiaPacific.
+Annabel Preston is an assistant editor at ArtAsiaPacific.